 - A loss of all heartbeat links simultaneously, which is interpreted as a system failure.
 In this case, depending on failover configuration, HAD may attempt to restart the services that were running on that system on another system. - A loss of all heartbeat links over time, which is interpreted as an interconnect failure.
-In this case, the assumption is made that there is a high probability that the system is not down, and HAD does not attempt to restart the services on another system.
+In this case, the assumption is made that there is a high probability

-In order for this differentiation to have meaning, it is important to ensure the cluster interconnect links do not have a single point of failure, such as a network hub or ethernet card.
+In order for this differentiation to have meaning, it is important to ensure the cluster interconnect links do not have a single point of failure, such as a network switch or Ethernet card.